PA-NIHR-CRN/frf-web/qa/README.md

 Playwright is configured in the `playwright.config.ts` file
 It contains global properties, as well as project specific properties inside a **projects** array
-By default the tests run using the **FindRecruitFollow** project The `BASE_URL` environment variable is populated in the `GlobalSetup.ts` file
+By default the tests run using the **FindRecruitFollow** project The `BASE_URL` environment variable should be defined in your .env file
-It is set to run in the Test environment by default

 Should you wish to run the test in another environment
 Simply change the `BASE_URL` value to the desired environment
-**DO NOT ADD, COMMIT OR PUSH THIS CHANGE TO GITHUB**
+Note: some tests require specific content that is currently only available in the Contentful `test` environment

 To execute the tests
 Run the command `npx playwright test`